The Monitor

 Start managing your alerts more efficiently today

 As your infrastructure grows at an ever-increasing rate, managing alerts effectively is crucial to maintaining operational efficiency.
 Datadog’s monitor notification rules provide flexibility, control, and scalability to help your teams stay informed, focused, and ready to act when critical issues arise.
+To learn more, check out the monitor notification rules documentation.

 Related Articles